Connect with others who understand.

 When a Fever May Be an Emergency

 Fever isn’t always bad — it’s part of the immune system’s process of fighting infection.
-However, there are times when a fever may require immediate medical attention.
+In some cases, a fever means it’s time to call the doctor right away.
 Contact your doctor immediately or seek emergency care if your child has a fever along with any of the following:

 • Extreme irritability or crying